TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Can't use spells
 	- 1900$

-- Remember to keep the old master rcon password so that basic level rcons cannot change it

 - Perhaps interpolate velocity values if we detect that they are ugly at 60hz, apart from the case with skull rocket?

 - Keep timestamps in log structures and, when writing the logs to a file, preffix the log entries with time
 	- Will later be good to separate logs via date, for the dedicated server

 - Dump logs once every 1000 or so
-- Rcon can download the log

-- Rcon should have a reserved slot to enter in case of emergency

-- RCON password
 - Write editor write date to version.txt file

 - Still, if we are able to always connect and catch up with inputs, it should never disconnect if we resync mid-game